Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Building a beautiful adulthood for yourself is the second chance you give yourself after a less-than-ideal and powerless childhood.

-But what does it mean to give yourself the best adulthood possible?
+But what does it mean to create a beautiful adulthood for yourself?

 In my personal and professional experience, this means, as much as possible, matching your insides to the outside world.